kodee1980/100-days-of-code/r1-log.md

 Started on a website clone using HTML and CSS,copied the latout from another example but wrote all code from scratch.
 Got the page completed about 50%.

 ### R1D2
 Started work on a website for the local Under 13's Football League, hoping to get it finished within the week ready so they can post the Grand Final and Presentation Evening Awards on it.
+Created the Nav Bar.

 ### R1D3
+Continued work on the football site, found and organised all of the images and logos for the page.
+Started on the Main Page.
+Didn't get as much done today as I would have liked, felling a bit under the weather.
+Hopefully can be more productive tomorrow.